ChimeraTK/DebianPackagingScripts/README.md

 `config.sh` in a subdirectory `override_config` to the top level of the working copy of this repository.
 The additional file will be sourced at the end of the default one.

+### Preseeding

+In rare conditions it might be necessary to build against an older set of development packages than what is available in the official repositories.
+In that case it is possible to put the relevant packages into a repository structure below the `preseed` folder.

+The `master` script has to be called with the parameter `--preseed` for the packaging scripts to pack them up

+#### Example

+To build against DOOCS 20.10, on focal with amd64 as the CPU architecture, the required packages are `dev-doocs-clientlib_20.10.1-focal1_amd64.deb`, `dev-doocs-serverlib_20.10.1-focal1_amd64.deb` and
+`dev-doocs-libgul14_20.10.1-focal1_amd64.deb`.
+Those have to be put into `preseed/dists/focal/main/binary-amd64`, the scripts will take care of the rest.

+To build, run `master --preseed focal doocs-legacy-server 01.00.03`

 **FIXME**